GA-SF-ADI/adi-2-resources/week-3-project-1/11-monday-oop/homework/oop_hw.md

 3. We often use private member variables when creating classes.
 Why is it good to have private member variables instead of public?
 How do we grant access to such variables usually?

+4. For further reading, we'd like you to check out Java 8 Pocket Guide Chapter 5: Classes and Objects, all the way up through the Interfaces section.